choria-io/asyncjobs/overview/golang-overview/index.md

 panicIfErr(err)
 ```

-Here we attach to or create a new queue called `EMAIL` setting some specific options.
-If the queue already exist we will just attach but not update configuration.
-You can prevent on-demand creation by setting `NoCreate: true`.
-See [go doc for details](https://pkg.go.dev/github.com/choria-io/asyncjobs@main#Queue).
+The call attaches to or creates a queue called `EMAIL` with specific options.
+If the queue exists, the client attaches without updating the configuration.
+Setting `NoCreate: true` prevents on-demand creation.
+See the [Queue reference](https://pkg.go.dev/github.com/choria-io/asyncjobs@main#Queue) for details.

-## Creating and Enqueueing Tasks
+## Creating and enqueueing tasks

-A task can be anything you wish as long as it can serialize to JSON.
-Tasks have types like `email:new`, `email-new` or really anything you want, we'll see later how task types interact with the routing system.
+A task can carry any payload that serializes to JSON.
+Task types such as `email:new` or `email-new` drive routing to handlers.

-Any number of producers can create tasks from any number of different processes.
+Any number of producers can create tasks from any number of processes.

-First we have a simplistic helper to create a map that describes an email:
+A helper creates a map describing an email:

 ```go
 func newEmail(to, subject, body string) any {